Unconventional wind turbines: Vortex

 The Vortex Bladeless device maximizes vortex shedding, using the vorticity in wind to flutter a lightweight vertical pole, which delivers that energy to a generator at the bottom of the pole.
 The design has been criticized for its efficiency of 40%, compared to 70% for conventional designs.
 However, individual poles can be placed more closely together, offsetting the losses.
 The design avoids mechanical components, lowering costs.
 The system also does not threaten bird life and operates silently.

 Saphonian

 The Saphonian design uses an oscillating dish to drive a piston, which then connects to a generator.

 Windbeam

 The Windbeam generator consists of a beam suspended by springs within an outer frame.
 The beam oscillates rapidly when exposed to airflow due to multiple fluid flow phenomena.
 A linear alternator converts the beam motion.
 The absence of bearings and gears eliminates frictional inefficiencies and noise.
-The generator can operate in low-light environments unsuitable for solar panels (e.g. HVAC ducts).
 Costs are low due to low cost components and simple construction.